eapache/starscope/doc/USER_GUIDE.md

 Paths
 -----

-StarScope has powerful options with sane defaults for managing which paths get scanned for files and which do not.
-By default when creating a new database, StarScope will scan all files recursively in the current directory.
+Starscope has powerful options with sane defaults for managing which paths get scanned for files and which do not.
+By default when creating a new database, Starscope will scan all files recursively in the current directory.
 To scan specific paths or files instead, pass them as arguments (so `starscope myfolder` would only scan files in `myfolder/`).